Whoo!!!, Too Many Chord Shapes to Memorize!!!

 Although I did miss one really popular chord that should have be included.
 It's a basic 4-part chord that I was shocked I had missed.
 Here is a hint: '5500'.
 I did add it as The Forgotten Chord below.

-So now that Spring is here in the Northern Hemisphere where I live.
-It's time to get out and start using all these new chords and really learn how they are used and what substitutes you can use.
+It's time to get out and start using all these new chords and really learn how they are used and what you can do with them.

 The Forgotten Chord

-Here is one chord that I forgot to add that is a basic chord that should have been in January or February somewhere.
-I actually play this cord a lot and it is a big part of my Ukulele CHord vocabulary.
+Fmaj7 — The Forgotten Chord.
+Fmaj7 should have been in January or February somewhere.
+I actually play this chord a lot, and it's a big part of my and most players chord vocabulary.

 This is a great voicing as a substitute for this Fmaj7 voicing below, which tends to be a bit dissonant when used out of a voice leading harmonic context.